cap-js/docs/guides/deployment/with-shared-db.md

 cds add hana
 ```

+This added configuration to the workspace root.
-Add cds db configuration to each module:
+Additionally add cds db configuration to each module that we want to deploy - bookstore, orders and reviews:

 ::: code-group
 ```json [bookstore/package.json]